c7ph3r10/ha_avalonq/README.md

 Replace \<DEVICE NAME\> with the name the miner template entites shall us as prefix.
 Keep it short and simple.
 No blanks.

 - Step 5: Restart home assistant and check for the new entities.
 They should be shown under helper entities.

+(optional)<br>
-- Step 6 (optional): To ensure a clean structure create a new helper entity category "mining" and assign the new template entities to it.
+- Step 6: To ensure a clean structure create a new helper entity category (e.g. "mining") and assign the new template entities to it.

 If you have more than one Canaan Avalon Q Home Miner you will need a copy of avalonq.yaml per device.<br>
 Make sure the above mentioned device names and of course also the file names are unique.